alemini18/ASD/README.md

 # ASD
-Implementation of some algorithms and data structures encountered during ASD university course.
+Implementation of some algorithms and data structures come across during ASD university course.

 ## Table of Contents